 Strain the pasta and toss with hot arrabbiata sauce, add a good splash of olive oil and a pinch of salt.

-Serve lemony broccoli and beans on top of the pasta, sprinkle with Parmesan.
+Serve the white beans on top of the pasta, sprinkle with Parmesan.